 Corey Peters takes GOLD for New Zealand in Beijing

-Paralympian #188 Corey Peters has now become the first New Zealand medallist at the Beijing 2022 Paralympic Winter Games, getting the New Zealand Paralympic Team on the medal table.
+Paralympian #188 Corey Peters has claimed gold to become the first New Zealand medallist at the Beijing 2022 Paralympic Winter Games, getting the New Zealand Paralympic Team on the medal table.

 Peters won GOLD in the Men’s Downhill Sitting in a time of 1:16.73.
 This is Peters’ first Paralympic gold medal.